-Wigan Warriors Rugbu Club
+Wigan Warriors Rugby Club

 Wigan Warriors are a professional rugby league club.
 They currently share the JJB Stadium with Wigan Athletic, a professional football club currently playing in the Championship.